nayafia/proposals-analysis/README.md

 # Contributing

 Data collected July 2018 (see individual readmes for more info).
-I'll update when ZCash's Q018Q2 awards are announced, but otherwise don't plan to update or change this data set.
-If you'd like to add more data however, or if you spot any errors, feel free to open a [pull request](link).
+I'll update when Zcash's Q018Q2 awards are announced, but otherwise don't plan to update or change this data set.
+If you'd like to add more data however, or if you spot any errors, feel free to open a pull request.

 # License and attribution